 The X3 travels with a collapsible dolly that makes moving the ASV easy.
 If you’re launching from a boat ramp, that same dolly is all you need.
 If you’re launching from a boat or dock, two people can drop it off the side or use the included harness to lower from a crane or davit.

 Saltwater, freshwater, warm, cold — anywhere in the world.
-Seasats vehicles are portable enough to reach remote areas, and with satellite communications they can be monitored or controlled from across the globe.
+Seasats vehicles are portable enough to reach remote areas, and with cell and satellite communications they can be monitored or controlled from across the globe.

 We offer a two-day training that gives users sufficient understanding to plan missions and then launch, control, and recover a vehicle.
 No training is required for data-only customers since we operate the vehicles for them.